 Specialty finance structures have been around since the beginning of finance, but in the last several years, as bank lending remained frozen following the financial crisis, alternative financial product offerings have exploded.
 A few of the most common and most innovative are discussed below.
 The biggest advantage of alternative finance is that you can find a product that very specifically matches your company’s need, and the cost of the financing is related to value of the project.
 For example, you don’t have to raise expensive equity to purchase 3 delivery trucks or a CNC machine.

 Equipment finance is one of the most common forms of specialty finance.
 A lender provides the company the capital to make a large capital purchase; the company then makes monthly, quarterly or annual payments, and the lender maintains the equipment as collateral.
-Almost all major banks, as well as independent specialty lenders provide equipment finance.
+Almost all major banks (Wells Fargo, and US Bank, for example), as well as independent specialty lenders provide equipment finance.
 This is exactly the same as the financing you receive when you opt to finance the purchase of a new car, and often times equipment finance is for vehicle fleet purchases.

 Merchant cash advance